 5. Snorkeling Tours

 The island of Maui offers so many different snorkeling options.
-You can rent snorkeling equipment and head out to some of the great spots Maui has to offer.
+You can rent snorkeling equipment and head out to some of the great spots Maui offers.

 In fact, there are several different places in Maui that are protected from strong winds, making them optimal snorkeling destinations.

 Visit the north end of Ka’anapali Beach.
-There you will find Black Rock, a great place to enjoy a snorkeling expedition.
+There, you will find Black Rock, a great place to enjoy a snorkeling expedition.
+You’ll experience the Pacific Ocean at its best here.

-There are several nearby places that allow you to rend equipment each day for an affordable price.
+There are several nearby local vendors that allow you to rent equipment each day for an affordable price

 If you would rather go on a snorkeling tour, there are plenty of options for that as well.